 Adhering To The Highest Journalistic Standards

-Are judges allowed to dictate their own standards, contradicting the AKC Breed Standard?
-In the Clay Coady case, the AKC Rep said yes!
+Are judges allowed to dictate their own standards which may not coincide with the AKC Breed Standard?
+In this Clay Coady case, the AKC Rep said yes!

 December 2014 | TheDogPress.com